 Access to health

-Dedicated research and development efforts
+Dedicated R&D efforts

 Exelixis is on a mission to help cancer patients recover stronger and live longer.
 A critical part of that mission is increasing patient access to new cancer-fighting medicines — a majority of which are created through years of extensive R&D.